Stinkvine (Paederia foetida).

 Photosynthetic Pathway: Skunk vine is a C3 weed.

-Flower: Stinkvine flowers in late Summer to Autumn, and the flowers have white outsides and purple to red insides.
-The flowers have a funnel shape and are 7 to 11 mm long with a cover of soft hairs on their outsides.
+Flower: Stinkvine flowers in late the Summer to Autumn, and the flowers have white outsides and purple to red insides.
+They have a funnel shape and are 7 to 11 mm long with a cover of soft hairs on their outsides.

 Height: Skunk Vine has a prostrate growth habit.